 It’s understandable when founders have a difficult time letting go of the reigns.
-But at some point, they realize they must start assigning tasks to other people as the demands of their business grow.
+But at some point, they realize they must start delegating tasks to other people as the demands of their business grow.
 They simply can’t do it all!

 The same is true for CEOs in established organizations.
 In fact, it is true for all managers who struggle with entrusting critical tasks to others.